AviatrixSystems/Docs/Solutions/aviatrix_aws_meshVPC.rst

 to deploy the virtual appliance.

-Check and make sure you can access the Aviatrix Controller dashboard and login with an administrator account.
+Check and make sure you can access the Aviatrix Controller dashboard and login with an admin account.
 The default URL for the Aviatrix Controller is:

-https://<public ip address of Aviatrix Controller>
+https://<Private IP address of Aviatrix Controller>

 5 Configuration Steps
 =====================

-5.1    ADD YOUR NEW SECTIONS
+5.1    Onboarding and create a cloud account
 --------------------------------
-JUST START TYPING HERE

-5.2    ADD YOUR NEW SECTIONS
+Upon login to the controller for the first time, follow the onboarding process to create a cloud account that corresponding to an AWS IAM account.
+Aviatrix CloudN uses the account IAM credential to execute AWS REST APIs to create VPC and necessary resources.

+5.2    Create a VPC and build an encrypted tunnel
 --------------------------------
-JUST START TYPING HERE
+After going through onboarding steps, click Datacenter Extension.
+Provide a name for the VPC you are about to create, select an AWS region, and click Launch.
+In a few minutes of time, a VPC, public subnet and private subnet in each AZ of the selected region, IGW and routing tables will be created; an Aviatrix Gateway will be launched and an encrypted tunnel will be created.

+You then can launch instances in the VPC and access the instances by their private IP addresses.